Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 {% assign img_url = "https://cdn.scalingo.com/documentation/elk/success.png" %}
 {% include mdl_img.html %}

+### With TLS connection on Elasticsearch

+If you have enabled the TLS option on your Elasticsearch addon, you must set the environment variable `ELASTICSEARCH_TLS_CA_URL` on your Kibana application with the URL of our CA certificate available on the database dashboard.

 ## Send your application logs to your own ELK stack